sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 ### Declarative loading

 Declarative loading allows you to specify the desired state of the data in the target destination, enabling efficient incremental updates.
-With `dlt`, you can define the incremental loading behavior using the `write_disposition` parameter.
+With `data_load_tool`, you can define the incremental loading behavior using the `write_disposition` parameter.
 There are three options available:

 1. Full load: This option replaces the entire destination dataset with the data produced by the